patternfly/patternfly-elements/docs/blog/pfe-3-release.md

 In a perfect world, browser vendors would implement accessibility specs immediately, completely, and uniformly; and assistive technology vendors would implement direct translations of the browser's internal accessibility tree to the end user.
 Of course, we don't live in such a world.
 During the development process, we rely on the browser's accessibility developer tools to understand how our complex controls appear to <abbr>AT</abbr>, and we write the majority of our unit tests as assertions against that tree ("When I click the toggle, expect the listbox to appear next to it in the tree").

-We've seen again and again that just because something looks good to the developer when they inspect the AX tree, doesn't mean that all users will be able to use it.
+We've seen again and again that just because something looks good to the developer when they inspect the AX tree doesn't mean that all users will be able to use it.
 We were fortunate to have the time, care, and expert testing skills of our Accessibility Producer Greg Gibson during this development cycle.
 Developers often ask us how to automate accessibility testing.
 Our answer is always that automation can only get you so far.
 Cross-browser, cross-platform, manual testing is essential to ensure the widest reach for your products.

 ## New Elements